Instance-Level Difficulty: A Missing Perspective in Machine Unlearning: Conclusion

 \section{Conclusion}

 In this paper, we examined the difficulty of machine unlearning in response to the increasing demand for this process.
-We summarized the six unlearning feasibility factors that can assess the difficulty of unlearning individual data points, including as size of unlearning expansion, tolerance of performance shift, resistance to membership attack, etc. With the summarized unlearning feasibility factors, we proposed a set of scoring metrics to measure the unlearning difficulty based on Kernelized Stein Discrepancy.
-Our empirical evaluation shows the proposed scoring metrics can provide guidance on correctly identifying easy and difficult samples ahead of unlearning operation, which is potentially useful in practice for supporting decision making.
+To facilitate the analysis of unlearning difficulty, we quantify the difficulty of unlearning operation for individual data through a harmonic average of unlearned model performance shift.
+We summarized the six unlearning feasibility factors that are commonly assumed to be effective on assessing the difficulty of unlearning, including as size of unlearning expansion, tolerance of performance shift, resistance to membership attack, etc. Our empirical evaluation shows that four out of six factors examined can provide guidance on correctly identifying easy and difficult samples, which shows the need of understanding the difficulty of machine unlearning.